ribbon-finance/telegram-auction-bot/README.md

 1. `/setstrike`: set the strike price (only used for ETH put for now) e.g. /setstrike ETHput 2800
 2. `/getsizes`: get the estimated sizes for the auctions

+## Deployment:

+The bot is deployed in a VM hosted by Google Cloud Compute service.
+It's run via tmux.